Million dollar Lotto ticket sold in Auburn

 When playing Hoosier Lotto, players can add +PLUS for $1 for a chance to win $1,000,000 or other prizes in a second drawing that occurs immediately after the Hoosier Lotto drawing.
 The winning Hoosier Lotto Plus numbers for Wednesday, Jan.
 11 were: 8-13-24-27-34-44.
 Players can check their tickets with the free Hoosier Lottery mobile app.

-The ticket holder should ensure the winning ticket is in a secure place, consider meeting with a financial adviser and contact Hoosier Lottery customer service at 1-800-955-6886 for specific claim instructions.
+The ticket holder should ensure the winning ticket is kept in a secure place, consider meeting with a financial adviser and contact Hoosier Lottery customer service at 800-955-6886 for specific claim instructions.

 The Hoosier Lotto jackpot for Saturday is an estimated $8 million.